Your Wedding Day Devotional

 -weather.
 That’s right, be bold!
 Don’t be afraid to ask for the weather to hold out for you

-These are just a few ideas that are universal to believers on their wedding day.
-We are sure that you already have a plan and of course, there will be things that you want to pray for that are specific to you.
-Things that come up leading up to the wedding that only you and your spouse to know about.
-Just remember that God’s got it all figured out no matter how big or small of an issue that you’re facing.
+These are just a few universal ideas to believers on their wedding day.
+We are sure that you already have a plan, and of course, there will be things you want to pray for that are specific to you.
+Things that come up leading up to the wedding that only you and your spouse know about.
+Just remember that God’s got it all figured out, no matter how big or small of an issue you face.

-Now that you’ve prayed let’s get ready for your wedding day devotional.
+Now that you’ve prayed, let’s prepare for your wedding day devotional.
 This post assumes that you and your spouse are not doing the traditional “no look” plan on your wedding day.
 This plan assumes that you will take time on the day of your wedding to have your wedding day devotional together.

-We know that this is not the norm but there is nothing that says that you are not allowed to see, pray with, or have a wedding day devotional with your soon-to-be spouse.
-If it’s the wedding dress that you want to keep a surprise until the ceremony the easy solution here is to wear something other than your wedding dress for this special time together.
+We know this is not the norm, but nothing says that you are not allowed to see, pray with, or have a wedding day devotional with your soon-to-be spouse.
+If it’s the wedding dress you want to keep a surprise until the ceremony, the easy solution is to wear something other than your wedding dress for this special time together.

 We also always recommend youversion.com.